software-students-fall2024/git-practice/README.md

 ## Julie Chen's Comment
 This is an entertaining article that shows a more creative and playful side of programming!
 It is funny to see how there were established languages made for unpractical uses.

+## Maddy Li's Comment
+This article is very interesting and fun!
+I never think about how many programming languages exist but are never used- especially ones as unique and pointless as these.